Sergey Gulyakevich: European champion and World title challenger

-The fight with Arthur in April 2006 saw Gulyakevich travel to Edinburgh only to suffer his first defeat as a professional when the fight was stopped in the 7th round due to a cut on his left eye.
+The fight with Arthur in April 2006 saw Gulyakevich travel to Edinburgh, Scotland only to suffer his first defeat as a professional when the fight was stopped in the 7th round due to a cut on his left eye.
 Following the defeat Gulyakevich returned to Belarus and scored a further five wins in his home country.
 On 22 December 2007 he travelled to Italy in order to challenge the new European champion Levan Kirakosyan.
 This time the result was a more positive one and he won the fight via a unanimous decision.
 He has since made one defence travelling to Germany in December 2008 to defeat German fighter Vitali Tajbert over 12 rounds.
 Gulyakevich relinquished the title in July 2009 when the opportunity arose to fight for the WBC Interim World featherweight title.
 This followed the confirmation of current champion Humberto Soto's intention to move up in weight after his next defence.
 The decision meant that Gulyakevich and Mexican boxer Humberto Mauro Gutiérrez would meet for the interim belt in Mexico on 22 August 2009.
 The fight itself saw the Mexican win the belt via a majority decision when after 12 rounds of boxing one of the judges scored a draw with two others handing victory to Gutierrez.